tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

   ### License Plate Detection

-  - Used **YOLOv2** for detecting license plates in images and video streams.
+  - Used **YOLO** for detecting license plates in images and video streams.
   - Optimized the model for multi-license plate detection in a single frame, addressing:
     - Varied lighting conditions.
     - Plate distortions and angles.